 Insulate your windows.

-However, there’s an even cheaper option that can still help you save.
+However, an even cheaper option can still help you save.
 Purchase window insulation kits (typically less than $15) and apply them to your windows in fall.
 Insulating your windows means your heating systems don’t have to work as hard to function.